oroverdino/GNULinux/Apps/udf_filesystem.md

 where:
 > --media-type=hd because we want write an erase data in the usb stick
 > --blocksize=512 because that's the block size of an usb stick

+# Update

+Install the package and do the rest with gparted.